mjnaderi/Photon/README.md

 Organize your photos and videos by date in folders.

-This program is a simple tool for organizing photos and videos in folders, and sorting all photos and videos taken with different cameras in one place ordered by time.
+Photon is a simple command line tool for organizing photos and videos in folders, and putting all photos and videos taken with different cameras in one place ordered by time.
 It extracts date and time of photos and videos (from filename, or image attributes, or file modification time) and classifies them in folders (one folder for each month).

 It organizes this: